01 of 11

 Armitage Is a Busy Pattern

 Armitage is a great example of a darker palette.
-Dark and light waves mixed together creates a classic traditional color.
+Dark and light waves combine to create a classic traditional color.
 These colors are very busy, which is what traditional is all about.
 For some, the more ornamentation, the better.Continue to 10 of 11 below.

 10 of 11